vikasbaru/ubuild-jekyll/faq1.md

     image: "/uploads/2018/09/02/insurance.png"
     alt_text: Product Shot
   background_image: "/uploads/2018/06/21/hero-2-bg.png"
-- template: 1-column-text
-  block: one-column-1
-  headline: Get inspired by examples
-  content: "These models show the some Platform.ai use cases but to harness the power
-    of AI we recommend uploading your own images.
-Once your images are uploaded you can immediately create new models and make them fully customizable. \U0001F447"
 - template: detail-content
   block: text-1
   headline: Is it really free for public projects?